Melisa-Zorraindo/frontend-QA/README.md

 If you encounter any issues, notice any mistakes in the questions, or would like to make a request, please [open an issue](https://github.com/Melisa-Zorraindo/frontend-QA/issues).

-If you wish to contribute to the codebase, please follow the installation guide.
+If you wish to contribute to the codebase or add new questions to the database, please follow the installation guide.

-If you wish to contribute questions to the database, please get in touch with me so I can add you to my workspace in [Xata](https://xata.io/).

 ## Contact